KidPluto/mastodon-petfinder-bot_2/Using AI README.md

 Two hours later, after using 3 different AIs, I finally figure out that IntelliJ community edition doesn't support Python.
 I'm not trying to run this script on my laptop, but I figured it would be nice to get rid of the errors / warnings which I'm seeing in the editor.
 And part of that time was spent spinning my wheels because I had a space in the path to the python interpreter.
 Thanks Windows.

+It stopped letting me be able to sign into CoPilot.
+Giving JetBrains AI a chance at answering my questions.